 2 Under the Land Administration Act 1997 s.
 281(3), a reference in a written law to the Land Act 1933 is, unless the contrary intention appears, to be construed as if that reference were a reference to the Land Administration Act 1997.

-3 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-6 had not come into operation.
-It reads as follows:

-50. Heading to preamble

-(1) This section amends the Acts listed in the Table.

-(2) In each Act listed in the Table after the long title insert:

-Preamble